boricuadndgm/boricuadndgm/content/posts/campaigns/campaign-pitch.md

 Feel free to use any character tracking method you prefer.
 I am a paper pencil type of person, so I am happy to provide character sheets.

+This is all a conversation, so if you have questions, just ask. 👍